Acoustic Guitar through Boss GT-8

 Set Output Select to LINE/PHONES

 Note: In the context of this post, we connect trought an audio interface towards the DAW via Digital Out.
 The Output Select setting doesn’t effect the Digital Out connector.
-Only if your audio interface doesn’t have a digital input connector, you may need to switch to using Output L/R on the GT-8 connected to Line In L/R on the audio interface towards a DAW.
-Or if you want to connect Output L/R on the GT-8 to powered speakers.
+Only if your audio interface doesn’t have a coaxial digital input connector, you may need to switch to using Output L/R on the GT-8 connected to Line In L/R on the audio interface towards a DAW.
+Or if you want to connect Output L/R on the GT-8 to PA or powered speakers.
 In both cases you might need the LINE/PHONES setting.
+Experiment to get the best result for your setup.

 Disable PreAmp and Speaker Simulation